Geordie-R/stafi-stats/README.md

 # stafi-stats beta
 Stafi Stats is a script to produce node stats for the Stafi protocol By GeordieR node.
+Every 5 minutes your node will run stats.sh script which will collect metrics and message you when there is something that needs attention
+## Features
+* Memory Used Percentage
+* Disk Space Used Percentage
+* CPU Utilization Percentage
+* Node Peer Count and isSyncing Check
+* Stafi Block Height VS Your Block Height
+* Stafi System Version VS Your System Version

 ## Step 1: Create Telegram Bot Using Botfather